BSchoolland/gptautocli/README.md

 # Project Overview

-This project contains multiple Python scripts and other files that work together to form a terminal assistant called `singularity` (named for the fact that I used it to improve its own code).
+This project contains multiple Python scripts and other files that work together to form a terminal assistant called `gptautocli' powered by OpenAI's flagship GPT-4o model.
+The primary function of this package is to provide a conversational interface to the terminal, allowing users to run commands and perform tasks using natural language.

 ## DISCLAIMER
 This project has not been tested extensively and due to its nature, it is possible that it could cause harm to your system.
-AI models are not perfect and can make mistakes, and this project **GIVES AN AI MODEL THE ABILITY TO RUN ANY COMMAND ON YOUR SYSTEM** which while really cool could be argued to be a "really stupid and dangerous" idea.
-I suggest running this project in a virtual machine or on a system that you are willing to lose.
-I am not responsible for any damage that this project may cause to your system.
-I personally have not run into any issues, but keep in mind that damage is possible.
+AI models are not perfect and can make mistakes, and this project **GIVES AN AI MODEL THE ABILITY TO RUN ANY COMMAND ON YOUR SYSTEM** which has obvious risks.
+I strongly suggest not using this in a production environment, and cannot be held responsible for any damage caused by this project.

 ### Capabilities

-The terminal assistant is a powerful tool that can perform a variety of tasks, essesntially capable of anything that can be done in the terminal.
+This is a powerful tool that can perform a variety of tasks, essentially capable of anything that can be done in the terminal.
 Here is a small subset of its capabilities:
 - **File Management**: Create, delete, and modify files and directories.
 - **System Information**: Get information about the system, such as the operating system and hardware.
-- **Write and Run Code**: Write and run code in multiple languages, including Python, Java, and C++.
+- **Write and Run Code**: Write and run code in most languages.
-- **Install Packages**: Install packages needed for development, such as `pip` and `npm`.
+- **Install Packages**: Install packages needed for development through package managers like `pip` and `apt`.
-- **Fix Mistakes**: It is able to see command output and fix its own mistakes.
+- **Fix Mistakes**: It is able to see command output and will usually be able to fix mistakes that it makes.
-- **And Much More**: The assistant is capable of many other tasks, and can be easily extended to perform even more.
+- **And Much More**: I'm sure there are many more capabilities that I haven't thought of yet!

 ## Limitations
 The assistant is not perfect, and there are some limitations to its capabilities.
 Here are a few of the limitations:
 - **Prone to Mistakes**: Since the assistant is powered by OpenAI, it can sometimes make mistakes in its responses.
 - **Limited access to up-to-date information**: The assistant may not have access to the most up-to-date information, as it is not connected to the internet.
-- **Limited Ability to interact with commands that require user input**: The assistant is not yet able to interact with commands that require user input, such as `sudo`, `nano`, or `vim`.
-I am working on a solution to this.
+- **Limited Ability to interact with commands that require user input**: The assistant has trouble interacting with commands that require user input, such as interactive programs or commands that require a password.

 ### Installation